cloudmesh/client/docs/source/old.rst

 Existing original cloudmesh commands
 =====================================

+This section includes the list of old cloudmesh commands.
+We provide this list here as inspiration and for discussion.
+The finalized commands will be in the "Commands" section.

 Notes:

 * --format should become --output? reasoning in api format is keyword. in case we keep format we want to do output_format as api variable.